-The ODBST has made every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes and equal opportunities.
+The ODBST and the Local Governing Body (LGB) have made every effort to ensure that these arrangements comply with the School Admissions Code 2021 and all relevant legislation, including that on infant class sizes and equal opportunities.

 In reviewing this policy the ODBST has had regards to the Equality Act 2010.
 It is satisfied that no group with a protected characteristic will be unfairly disadvantaged.